Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Propositional Logic in Deep Inference

-or any other CoS derivations obtained by interleaving $\Phi$ and $\Psi$ and respecting the specified logical relations between $\Phi$ and $\Psi$.
-We call this the \emph{Formalism A} notation.
-Examples of Formalism A derivations are in the second row of Figure~\ref {FigExAF}, in correspondence with CoS derivations in the first row.
-Note that we omit structural rule names in Formalism A notation (since they are easily inferable, this improves legibility).
+By $A\{a_1/B_1,\dots,a_h/B_h\}$, we denote the operation of simultaneously substituting formulae $B_1$, \dots, $B_h$ into all the occurrences of the atoms $a_1$, \dots, $a_h$ in the formula $A$, respectively; note that the occurrences of $\bar a_1$, \dots, $\bar a_h$ are not automatically substituted.
+Often, we only substitute certain occurrences of atoms, and these are indicated with superscripts that establish a relation with atomic flows.
+As a matter of fact, we extend the notion of substitution to derivations in the natural way, but this requires a certain care.
+The issue is clarified in Section~\ref{SectAF} (see, in particular, Notations~\ref{NotSubst} and \ref{NotDerSubst} and Proposition~\ref{PropSubst}).

-The size of CoS derivations is, obviously, at most quadratic in the size of Formalism A derivations denoting them.
-We use this fact implicitly throughout the paper, and we always measure the CoS size of derivations, even if we show them in Formalism A notation.
-Because of its convenience, the Formalism A notation is currently being developed as a full-fledged deep-inference formalism.
+[1]{{\left\vert #1\right\vert}}\vlupdate\size The \emph{size} $\size A$ of a formula $A$, and the \emph{size} $\size\Phi$ of a derivation $\Phi$, is the number of unit and atom occurrences appearing in it.
+The size of CoS derivations is, obviously, at most quadratic in the size of the corresponding open-deduction derivations.
+We use this fact implicitly throughout the paper, and we always measure the CoS size of derivations, even if we show them in open-deduction notation.